Zoll manifolds with boundary: Zoll manifolds with boundary and length of free boundary geodesics

 Now, assuming that $\partial M$ has exactly two connected components, by a similar argument we obtain that every free boundary geodesic in $M$ must have its endpoints lying in different connected components of $\partial M$.
 This observation leads to the conclusion that the map $p\mapsto R_p$, which is in fact the length of the free boundary geodesic starting at $p$, must take the same constant value on each of the two connected components of $\partial M$.
 Moreover, the map $\partial M\ni p\mapsto\gamma_p(R_p)\in\partial M$ is an involution, which carries diffeomorphically one of the two connected components of $\partial M$ to the other. \end{proof}

 From the proof of Proposition~\ref{thm:atmost2conncomp} we obtain:

-\begin{corollary} In a Zoll manifold $(M,g)$ with two boundary components, every free boundary geodesic minimizes the distance between the two connected components of $\partial M$. \end{corollary} It follows in particular that there are no $\partial M$-focal points in $M$ when $(M,g)$ is a Zoll manifold with disconnected boundary. \end{section}
+\begin{corollary} In a Zoll manifold $(M,g)$ with two boundary components, every free boundary geodesic minimizes the distance between these two connected components. \end{corollary} It follows in particular that there are no $\partial M$-focal points in $M$ when $(M,g)$ is a Zoll manifold with disconnected boundary.